MIbrahimImran/bullscourses-client/README.md

 2. Ensure your code adheres to the project's coding standards and style guide.
 3. Write clear and concise commit messages, and reference any related issues.
 4. If necessary, update the documentation (README.md, wiki, etc.) to reflect your changes.
-5. Submit a pull request against the main branch, and wait for a maintainer to review your changes.
+5. Submit a pull request against the develop branch, and wait for a maintainer to review your changes.

 ## Becoming a Maintainer